aakash4dev/ethereum-transaction-simulator/README.md

 - ✅ Sends to 25 randomly generated addresses
 - ✅ Thread-safe nonce management for parallel operations
 - ✅ Automatic contract deployment and interaction
+- ✅ **NEW**: Multi-wallet parallel mode - Creates 1000 wallets and sends transactions from all simultaneously

 ## Requirements